dixitsheta/VarnikaITConsulting/content/blog/2024-11-15-building-custom-sac-widgets-guide.md

 ## Introduction

+> **Note:** This guide provides **conceptual overviews and architectural patterns** for building custom SAC widgets.
+Code examples are illustrative and designed to teach principles rather than provide production-ready implementations.
+For enterprise-grade custom widget development, [contact our team](#need-custom-sac-widget-development) for consultation.

 While SAP Analytics Cloud (SAC) offers 25+ standard chart types, sometimes your business needs require unique visualizations or interactive components that don't exist out of the box.
 That's where **custom widgets** come in.

-This comprehensive guide walks you through building custom SAC widgets from scratch, covering:
+This comprehensive guide walks you through the concepts and architecture of building custom SAC widgets, covering:
-- Widget SDK fundamentals
+- Widget SDK fundamentals and architecture
 - Development environment setup
-- Code structure and best practices
+- Design patterns and best practices
-- Deployment and versioning
+- Deployment strategies and versioning
-- Real-world examples with code

-Whether you're building a specialized chart, integrating third-party APIs, or creating branded UI components, this guide has you covered.
+- Testing and quality assurance approaches

+Whether you're evaluating custom widget feasibility or planning development, this guide provides the foundational knowledge needed.

 ## When to Build Custom Widgets